 - Conferences: Some of the industry’s biggest conferences, like Microsoft Azure + AI, Snowforce, Droidcon, and Pluralsight Live

-- Interactive courses (premium and business plans only): Starting something new doesn’t have to be intimidating.
+- Interactive courses (premium and business plans only): Want to try out your new skills?
 Practice as you learn with hands-on coding challenges and guided feedback.

-- Projects (premium and business plans only): You’re a serious developer wanting to practice your skills.
+- Projects (premium and business plans only): Up for a challenge?
 Projects are for the dev who’s ready to put their new skills to the test, providing feedback during real-life coding tasks.

 - Qwiklabs: Ready to gear up for your ACE exam or just get more proficient in Google Cloud?
 Through Skills’ partnership with Google Cloud, you can get real cloud environment credentials and labs.